pissang/oidn-web/README.md

 ## How it Works.

 It uses [tfjs](https://github.com/tensorflow/tfjs) to build the UNet model used by the OIDN.
 Then use the model to do prediction with a WebGPU backend from the image data.

-Currently it's only available on the browser with WebGPU enabled.

 ## How to Use